ncatlab/nlab-content/pages/7/9/2/0/297/content.md

 and, more generally [[geometric function theory]]:

-a big advancement in the understaing of extended $\sigma$-model QFTs is the discussion in
+a big advancement in the understanding of extended $\sigma$-model QFTs is the discussion in

 * David Ben-Zvi, John Francis, David Nadler,
 _Integral Transforms and Drinfeld Centers in Derived Geometry_ ([arXiv](http://arxiv.org/abs/0805.0157))